moondance-labs/tanssi-docs/builders/manage/dapp/manage-tokens.md

 ![Configure Gas Dynamics](/images/builders/manage/dapp/token-management/token-management-8.webp)

 You'll be asked to sign the transaction with the appchain's governor account.
 Once the transaction has gone through, the appchain's fee mechanism will run with the new transaction pricing parameters.

-!!! note
-    This option only applies to EVM-compatible appchains.